devAlphaSystem/Alpha-System-PBManager-CLI/README.md

 6. **Nginx:** When an instance is added, `pb-manager` generates a secure Nginx server block configuration file in `/etc/nginx/sites-available/` and creates a symbolic link in `/etc/nginx/sites-enabled/`.
 This configures Nginx to act as a reverse proxy, forwarding requests from a public domain to the instance's internal port, with optional HTTP/2 and upload size limit.
 7. **Certbot:** If HTTPS is enabled for an instance, `pb-manager` can attempt to run Certbot to obtain and install a Let's Encrypt SSL certificate for the specified domain.
 Certbot will modify the Nginx configuration to enable HTTPS.
 8. **Superuser Creation:** When adding a new instance, `pb-manager` offers to create the initial PocketBase superuser (admin) account via the CLI, or guides you to do it via the web UI.
+9. **Interactive Dashboard:** Uses `blessed` and `blessed-contrib` to render a terminal-based UI for real-time monitoring and management of instances.

 ---